 Below: The small opposite leaves.
 Note the light colored translucent dots on upper surface (1st photo).
 These appear darker on the underside (2nd photo).

 Below: 1st photo - At the base of the larger leaves there is a swelling that forms a pair of ridges on opposite sides of the stem.
-2nd photo - The developing seed capsules are 3-chambered and have the the remains of the 3 styles at the top and the brown petals.
+2nd photo - The developing seed capsules are 3-chambered and have the the remains of the 3 styles at the top and the brown petals at the base.

 Below: A pair of flowers of Common St. Johnswort.
 Note the 3 long styles spreading outward from the pistil of the ovary and the numerous black dots on the margins of the petals.
 The numerous stamens are united at their bases into 3 sets.